arifszn/gitprofile/README.md

 <br/>

 **ezProfile** is an easy-to-customize personal dev portfolio template that is created with React.js.
 When you manage the code in a GitHub repository, it will automatically render a webpage with the owner's profile information, including a photo, bio, and repositories.
-Also it includes space to highlight your details, job history, education history, skills and recent blog posts.
+Also, it includes space to highlight your details, job history, education history, skills, and recent blog posts.

 It's all possible using [GitHub API](https://developer.github.com/v3/) (for automatically populating your website with content) and [Article-api](https://github.com/arifszn/article-api) (for fetching recent blog posts).